Bachelor's Degree in Accounting

 Associate Professor of Accounting

-As a CPA and a former audit manager I have practical experience that I bring to the classroom and to my roles as Coordinator of the Forensic Program in Accounting and advisor of Beta Alpha Psi.
+As a CPA and a former audit manager Maureen Francis Mascha has practical experience that she brings to the classroom in her roles as coordinator of the forensic program in accounting and advisor of Beta Alpha Psi.